Submitted by CS for All Teachers on Thu, 01/17/2019 - 15:59

 Submitted by CS for All Teachers on Mon, 11/12/2018 - 19:07

 Is it possible to teach the fundamentals of computer science (CS) to your elementary students and not know them yourself?
 Probably!
 Regardless of whether your school has a 1:1 device initiative or none:1, this engaging webinar was designed specifically for elementary teachers.
 The focus of this webinar was on integrating CS with math using “unplugged” activities.
 This webinar was held on November 8, 2018 at 7:30pm ET.
 Click here to access the recording.
+Click here for the recording with captions.
 See slides below.

 Submitted by CS for All Teachers on Thu, 11/01/2018 - 11:46

 In celebration of the 2018 Computer Science Education Week (CSEdWeek), the Computer Science Teachers Association (CSTA) and Code.org are pleased to present the second annual Champions of Computer Science Awards!
 They will be celebrating students, teachers, schools, districts, and organizations who’ve achieved something outstanding in CS education this year.
 If you know someone who’s achieved something outstanding in computer science education this past year, tell them about it at csedweek.org/awards!
 You can also scroll down the page to see last year’s winners.
 Nominations are open through November 2.
 Winners will be awarded a trip to Seattle for the CSEdWeek Kickoff event, and will be recognized onstage.

 Submitted by CS for All Teachers on Fri, 11/02/2018 - 14:41